gnsmrky/pytorch-fast-neural-style-for-web/docs/README.md

 </table>
 </center>

-## Train reduced models for smaller model sizes
+## Train reduced models for even smaller model sizes
 Default start number of channels is `32` as in the original PyTorch `TransformerNet` class.
-It is helpful to run the re-written `torch.nn.InstanceNorm2d` as ops like `add`, `div` and `mean` are element-wise operations.
+It then grows to `64` and `128` channels in `Conv2D` layers.
+The `ResNet` layer followed, consisted 2 `Conv2D` each, also has `128` channels each.

+`torch.nn.InstanceNorm2d` follows most `Conv2D` operations.
+The re-written `torch.nn.InstanceNorm2d` has many element-wise operations, such as `add` and `mul` ops.
 Ops like `cat` is also memory consuming.
 This results in increasing memory usage considerably.

 By reducing the start number of channels to `16` reduces the model variables in the network to just about 1/4 of the original model size.
 Set the start number of channels to `8` reduce it even further to 1/16.
 In a resource constrained runtime environment like web browser, reduced model helps stability when running FNS inference.